epeery/posts/typesafe-approach-to-categorized-data/post.md

   Question "The U.S. should have some form of public health insurance" "Healthcare"
 ```

 This doesn't seem to fix our problem though.
-The nested data constructors
-also get unwieldy very quickly.
+We still have one big function that we need to go back and update if we add more topics.
+Along with this, the nested data constructors get unwieldy very quickly.
 To get around this problem, let's instead
-define an ad hoc typeclass that encapsulates the idea of converting
-a topic into a question.
+define an ad hoc typeclass that encapsulates the idea of converting a topic into a question.

 ```haskell
 class IsTopic a where